Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Individual Guarantee: Vanishing Regret for MBB Auctions

 Our guarantees extend beyond the original model: the marginal distribution of the agent's value and the auction itself can change over time, as long as the assumptions hold.

-\begin{extension} \Cref{thm:regmain} holds as written if the marginal distribution of the agent's value $v_t$ and the auction itself can arbitrarily change from one round to another, possibly depending on the previous rounds. \end{extension}
+\begin{extension} \Cref{thm:regmain} and \Cref{cor:regmain} hold as written if the distribution from which the value profile $\boldsym{v}_t$ is sampled and the auction itself can arbitrarily change from one round to another, possibly depending on the previous rounds. \end{extension}

-For the stochastic environment, the perfect pacing multiplier is close to the value-optimizing fixed multiplier, and we obtain a regret bound against the latter.
-Formally, suppose distribution $G_t$ does not change over time almost surely.
-Then neither does the perfect pacing multiplier or the $V_t(\cdot)$ function, so $\mu^*_t = \mu^*$ and $V_t = V$.
-Let $Y(\mu)$ be the expected value of the bidding strategy that paces with multiplier $\mu$ for each round, $b_t = v_t/(1+\mu)$, until running out of budget.
-Thus, we are interested in the multiplier that maximizes $Y(\cdot)$.